Press and hold the power button (on the side) for five seconds to turn on the hot spot.

 To comply with CIPA, Mansfield ISD employs a variety of methods to manage devices including Internet filtering, Chromebook management and application restrictions.
 Internet filtering collects information about the sites that students access.
 If a student attempts to access an inappropriate site, a block or firewall screen is generated and the filtering software blocks the viewing of the site.

-for device inventory.
+The MISD technology department uses Google management to monitor Chromebook use and for device inventory.
 AirWatch, a management software program, is used to monitor iPads.
 Other management software utilized by the technology staff may be used to monitor and manage applications on the student devices.
 All students must be on the Mansfield ISD wifi and logged into our systems.
 (Personal devices must be on the Guest Wi-Fi.)
 Chromebooks must be logged into Google Chrome at school regardless if it is a district-issued or personal device.